 nJAMS Client for Mule enables Mule Runtime Engine to connect with nJAMS Server for monitoring purposes.
 The Client’s installation and configuration process is very simple, the client acts as an extension (bean) to the MuleSoft runtime engine and runs inside the same JVM.

-nJAMS Client for Mule collects monitoring information from the Mule Runtime Engine and sends these information via JMS to the nJAMS Server.
+nJAMS Client for Mule collects monitoring information from the Mule Runtime Engine and sends this information via JMS to the nJAMS Server.

 The image below shows the nJAMS Server User Interface.
 Within these dashboards the user can search for valuable monitoring information and analyze it.